rubyonjets/jets/docs/_docs/upgrading.md

 ### 1.0.1

-The `jets upgrade:v1` command was introduced here.
+The `jets upgrade` command was introduced here.
 You can use it to upgrade the code structure.

 ### 0.10.0